ashfurrow/blog/source/blog/2016-08-18-smartphones-and-augmenting-humanity.html.markdown

 background_image_source: https://twitter.com/CloudyConway/status/766250712091205632
 ---

-A few weeks ago, shortly after Pokemon Go launched, I saw a pretty messed up image get circulated 'round the Internet, with comments to the effect of "haha, this is _so_ edgy!"
+A few weeks ago, shortly after Pokemon Go launched, I saw a pretty messed up image get circulated 'round the internet, with comments to the effect of "haha, this is _so_ edgy!"
 But it made me pretty angry.

 (READMORE)